drodil/backstage-plugin-qeta/docs/config.md

 - storage.type, string, what kind of storage is used to upload images used in questions.
 Default is `database`
 - storage.maxSizeImage, number, the maximum allowed size of upload files in bytes.
 Default is `2500000`
 - storage.folder, string, what folder is used to storage temporarily images to convert and send to frontend.
 Default is `/tmp/backstage-qeta-images`
-- storage.allowedFilesTypes, string[], A list of allowed upload formats.
+- storage.allowedMimeTypes, string[], A list of allowed upload formats.
 Default: `png,jpg,jpeg,gif`
 - storage.disabled, boolean, If for some specific scenario you want to disable the upload of images.
 Default `false`